zhemingfan/biof501a-mbb659_jeremy_fan/README.md

         -for the future, if ever long reads are added to this pipeline, `minimap2` would make an ideal choice

 3. Creating _fasta_ file through `samtools`.
     -the following steps are adapted from an answer from [https://www.biostars.org/p/367626/](Biostars).
-Briefly, `mpileup`produces "pileup" textual format from an alignment
+Briefly, `mpileup`produces "pileup" textual format from an alignment. then an eventual "consensus" of the most frequently occuring base at each spot is generated through `bcftools call` and `vcfutils.pl vcf2fq`.
+This practically does the same as `bcftools consensus`.
-    -

 4. Running `pangolin` to generate a _.csv_ file of the result.
-    -`pangolin` is fairly self contained - basically a linear model is built and then run
+    -`pangolin` is fairly self contained package - basically a multinomial logistic regression model built using 30,000 SARS-CoV-2 sequences from GISAID

 5. Creating a histogram using `matplotlib` of the lineages counts.
+    -`pandas` is used to read the _csv_ file -`matplotlib` has a built in histogram feature that can be called with

+### Input

+The first input file provided in the data folder is a sequence of the _Severe acute respiratory syndrome coronavirus 2 isolate Wuhan-Hu-1, complete genome_.
+This file follows traditional FASTA format (one line header starting with ">" following a sequence of nucleotides in the second line).
+Five additional _fastq_ files can be found from SRA, for instance one of the read file is [here](https://www.ncbi.nlm.nih.gov/sra/?term=SRR12960723).
+All of the read files are standard, and are paired-ends, thus accounting for why later a `cat` command will be run to merge them.

+### Output

+After running the pipeline, the final directory should look something similar to below (note hidden files are excluded):
+├── assets
+│   └── dag.svg
+├── data
+│   ├── reference_sequence.fasta
+│   ├── reference_sequence.fasta.fai
+│   ├── SRR12960723_combined.fastq
+│   ├── SRR12960724_combined.fastq
+│   ├── SRR12960725_combined.fastq
+│   ├── SRR12960726_combined.fastq
+|   └── SRR12960727_combined.fastq
+├── expected_results
+│   ├── covid_histogram.png
+│   └── lineage_report.csv
+├── results
+│   ├── covid_histogram.png
+│   └── lineage_report.csv
+├── combined.fasta
+├── new_combined.fasta
+├── replace_header.py
+├── plot_histogram.py
+├── Snakefile
+├── SRR12960723.alignments.sorted.bam
+├── SRR12960724.alignments.sorted.bam
+├── SRR12960725.alignments.sorted.bam
+├── SRR12960726.alignments.sorted.bam
+├── SRR12960727.alignments.sorted.bam
+└── README.md